 - 3.01 Arson;

 - 3.02 Robbery;

 - 3.03 Theft of property;

 - 3.04 Burglary of school property;

 - 3.05 Criminal mischief;

 - 3.06 Bomb threat;

 - 3.07 Sexual offense;

 - 3.08 Fighting;

 - 3.09 Inciting or participating in major student disorder;

 - 3.10 Unjustified activation of fire alarm system or fire extinguisher;

 - 3.11 Assault on a person student, teacher, staff member, visitor, etc;

 - 3.12 Possession of a weapon;

 - 3.13 Preparing, possessing, and organizing explosive device;

-- 3.14 Unlawful sale, purchase, furnishing are giving, or possession of illegal drugs or drug paraphernalia or alcoholic beverage;
+3.14 Unlawful sale, purchase, furnishing are giving, or possession of illegal drugs or drug paraphernalia or alcoholic beverage;

-- 3.15 Accessing or changing information in school computers without authorization or for an appropriate purposes; - 3.16 Crimes as defined on the laws of the city, state of Alabama, or United States; - 3.17 Bullying, intimidation, harassment a student, severe or repeated; - 3.18 Repeated failure to follow directives from a school system staff member, severe; - 3.19 Repeated violations of Class I and/or II Offenses after directives and sanctions from school system staff; - 3.20 Violation of the Technology Acceptable Use, major/severe or repeated violations; and/or - 3.21 Any other offense or violation as further outlined in the Student Code of Conduct or in which the principal made reasonable to fall within this category after investigation in consideration of extenuating circumstances.

-vi.
+3.15 Accessing or changing information in school computers without authorization or for an appropriate purposes;

+3.16 Crimes as defined on the laws of the city, state of Alabama, or United States;

+3.17 Bullying, intimidation, harassment a student, severe or repeated;

+3.18 Repeated failure to follow directives from a school system staff member, severe;

+3.19 Repeated violations of Class I and/or II Offenses after directives and sanctions from school system staff;

+3.20 Violation of the Technology Acceptable Use, major/severe or repeated violations; and/or vi.
 Class III Sanctions - Class III violations typically result in suspension or expulsion.
 Provided however, discipline may include any sanctions(s) included in Classes I and II and other sanctions as approved by the Board of Education and as further outlined in the Student Code of Conduct.